 Chuck Lorre Bio

 Chuck Lorre has co-created and executive produced blockbuster comedies including, "The Big Bang Theory," the hit series "Young Sheldon," and the critically acclaimed comedy "Mom," which was named one of the honorees at the Seventh Annual Television Academy Honors in 2014.
-He is currently working on the upcoming drama series "The Kominsky Method" starring Michael Douglas and Alan Arkin.
+He is currently working on the upcoming comedy series "The Kominsky Method" starring Michael Douglas and Alan Arkin.
 He previously co-created and executive produced the long-running hit comedy "Two and a Half Men," and produced "Mike & Molly."
 Before that, Lorre created hits such as "Cybill," "Dharma & Greg" and "Grace Under Fire," and served as co-executive producer on "Roseanne."

 In 2015, Lorre spearheaded the establishment of "The Big Bang Theory" Scholarship Endowment at UCLA to support undergraduate students in need of financial aid who are pursuing their higher education in the fields of Science, Technology, Engineering and Mathematics (STEM).
 With an initial donation from the Chuck Lorre Family Foundation combined with gifts from over fifty people associated with "The Big Bang Theory" — including producers, cast and crew — plus contributions from other industry partners and leaders, "The Big Bang Theory" Scholarship Endowment has raised more than $4 million.